 - flourless and grain-free

-What I love most about these brownies are that they taste sinfully indulgent, but are discreetly healthy, and will leave you feeling pleasantly satisfied and full of energy, rather than nauseous and lethargic.
+They taste sinfully indulgent, but are secretly healthy, and will leave you feeling pleasantly satisfied and full of energy, rather than nauseous and lethargic.

 How long do these Vegan Gluten-Free Chocolate Brownies keep for?